 - Parish Nurse: around $69,899

-Nursing is one of the most exciting professions, thanks to the wide range of career options that it allows you to take up.
-If you feel like it’s time to make a change, be sure you take advantage of the possibilities you have at hand with a BSN degree.
+Nursing is one of the most exciting professions, thanks to the wide range of career options that allows you to take up.
+If you feel like it’s time to make a change, be sure you take advantage of the possibilities you have at hand with a BSN degree or an MSNEd degree.